 Goldens enjoy interaction of almost any kind – from socializing at the local dog park to family walks or backyard romps.
 Although gentle and typically good with children, Goldens aren't meant to sit around; they thrive on exercise such as swimming or ball-chasing.

-Intelligent Dog #5: The Doberman Pinscher
+5. The Doberman Pinscher

-The Doberman Pinscher was first developed in Germany to facilitate tax collection!
 Louis Doberman, a tax collector, wanted a strong and loyal breed to keep him safe on his rounds.
 He crossed several breeds, possibly including the German Pinscher, Rottweiler, Manchester Terrier and the Greyhound to create the Doberman we know today.

 Dobermans are bred to work.
 They're easily trained and excel in security, police and military work, as well as dog sports, obedience and of course, home protection.

 They need significant exercise, so be prepared for long walks if you live in an apartment.
-Dobermans may be strong, but they're often soft about their loved ones - children and animals included.
+Dobermans may be strong, but they're often soft about their loved ones—children and animals included.

 Early socialization and long-term training allow the Doberman to develop his protective traits and learn to separate friend from foe in a reliable manner.

-Intelligent Dog #6: The Shetland Sheepdog
+6. The Shetland Sheepdog

 Thanks to its Collie ancestry, the Shetland Sheepdog makes a surprisingly intelligent small dog breed, which excels in agility and obedience and is easy to train with the correct dog training methods.

-Shetland Sheepdogs used to be called Toonies - a name taken from "tun", the Norwegian word for farm.
+Shetland Sheepdogs used to be called Toonies—a name taken from "tun", the Norwegian word for farm.
 It was a farm dog whose workplace was the unfriendly terrain of the Shetland Islands off the northeast coast of Scotland.
 To this day Shelties displays a strong sense of boundary, a legacy perhaps from these early working days when to overstep the line meant a fall from a rocky cliff into the cruel sea.

 Shelties are a popular family pet suited to almost any size home.
 Its exercise needs are easily satisfied with a daily walk and thorough brushing three times a week satisfies grooming needs.
 Keep in mind, though, that the dense double coat sheds heavily.